diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 You use a **CompositeInputFormat** from the org.apache.hadoop.mapreduce.join package to run a map-side join.
 The input sources and `join type (inner or outer)` for CompositeInputFormat are configured through a join expression that is written according to a simple grammar.

 #### Reduce-Side Joins
 A reduce-side join is more general than a map-side join, in that the input datasets don’t have to be structured in any particular way, but it is `less efficient because both datasets have to go through the MapReduce shuffle`.
-The basic idea is that the `mapper tags each record with its source and uses the join key as the map output key`(PS: for example, label each source as 0, 1, ..., and append either the join key or value with source label),  so that the records with the same key are brought together in the reducer.
+The basic idea is that the `mapper tags each record with its source and uses the join key as the map output key`(PS: for example, label each source as 0, 1, ..., and tag either the join key or value with source label, moreover, for tagging the join key, it is still required to use only the original join key in both partitioner and group comparator),  so that the records with the same key are brought together in the reducer.
 We use several ingredients to make this work in practice:
 * Multiple inputs
 The input sources for the datasets generally have different formats, so it is very convenient to use the **MultipleInputs** class to separate the logic for parsing and tagging each source.
 * Secondary sort
 As described, the reducer will see the records from both sources that have the same key, but they are not guaranteed to be in any particular order.
 However, to perform the join, it is important to have the data from one source before that from the other.
 For the weather data join, the station record must be the first of the values seen for each key, so the reducer can fill in the weather records with the station name and emit them straightaway.
-Of course, it would be possible to receive the records in any order if we buffered them in memory, but this should be avoided because the number of records in any group may be very large and exceed the amount of memory available to the reducer.
+Of course, `it would be possible to receive the records in any order if we buffered them in memory`, but this should be avoided because the number of records in any group may be very large and exceed the amount of memory available to the reducer.

 **Example 9-9.
 Mapper for tagging station records for a reduce-side join**
 ```java